 York, Suffolk and several noble ladies accompanied her through Normandy to the coast.
 Her ship sailed but was buffeted by the wind of a terrible storm during which the ship lost both its masts.
 Margaret landed at Portchester on April 9, 1445 where the people of the town had planned a great welcome.
 But Margaret was so exhausted and ill, she could only stagger her way to a small cottage where she promptly fainted.
 Shortly after her arrival, Henry visited her in disguise, dressed as a squire to deliver a letter he himself had written.
 He was able to scrutinize her appearance while she read the letter.
 She dismissed him without acknowledging his identity.
 Whether she knew it was him or not is impossible to say.

-On April 21, Margaret and Henry were married in a private ceremony at Titchfield Abbey by the bishop of Salisbury.
+On April 21, Margaret and Henry were married in a private ceremony at Titchfield Abbey officiated by the bishop of Salisbury.
 She wore a white satin wedding dress embroidered with silver and gold marguerites (daisies).
 She traveled from the area of Southampton to London, entertained by many lords and welcomed by the mayor and alderman.
 Large crowds turned out to greet her.
 She rode with nineteen chariots of ladies and gentlewomen and the conduits of the city ran with red and white wine.
 As she rode in triumph through the streets, she witnessed eight pageants.
 She was crowned on May 30 at Westminster followed by three days of feasting and tournaments.

 Henry arranged to have the queen’s apartments in his palaces renovated before her arrival.
 Margaret loved riding and hunting and she and her husband shared a love of horses.
-He ordered several of them for her a year after their marriage.
+He ordered several of them for their first anniversary.
 Margaret was an able administrator and showed concern for and was generous to her servants.
 She attended mass regularly and gave to many charities.
 She worked to increase England’s wool trade by importing skilled craftsmen from Flanders and Lyon.
 She introduced silk weaving to England by bringing in foreign weavers and encouraging women to take up the trade.
 She became the patron of the guild called the Sisterhood of Silk Women which was based in Spitalfields.
 She also financed the building of English merchant ships which sailed to ports in the Mediterranean.

 Although in the early years, Margaret and Henry got along well, it probably wasn’t long before she began to realize her pious and peaceful husband was weak and indecisive.
 The real power behind the throne was the Duke of Suffolk along with other noblemen who exploited the king for authority and to enrich themselves.
 Margaret herself was close to Suffolk and relied on his advice.
 But this caused resentment and tension among other nobles at court.
 On top of all this, Henry’s piety and reliance on the advice of his confessor caused him to avoid sexual relations with Margaret.
 As a consequence, she didn’t get pregnant for the first eight years of the marriage.